rangrej-irfan/docs/mkdocs/docs/connectors/aws-lake-formation/aws-lake-formation-push-mode/index.md

 {{ read_csv('snippets/supported_access_features.csv') }}

+### User Identity Mapping

+Lake Formation supported services like AWS Athena and AWS Redshift Spectrum use AWS IAM and SAML users for access control.
+The Roles in Privacera are mapped to the IAM roles in AWS.
+Any permissions granted to the roles in Privacera are pushed to Lake Formation for corresponding IAM roles.
+For SAML users and groups, the permissions for Users and Groups in Privacera are pushed to Lake Formation with the SAML ARN prefix (TODO: Give examples here)

 ### Limitations for Access Management Features

 1. Lake Formation doesn't support external UDF, so column masking and encryption from Privacera are not available.